Raptors vs. Heat prediction, odds, time: 2025 NBA picks from proven model

 SportsLine's model simulated Miami Heat vs. Toronto Raptors 10,000 times and revealed its 2025 NBA picks

 Tipoff from Kaseya Center in Miami is set for 7:30 p.m.
 ET.
-The Heat lead the all-time series 65-43, and have won five of the last six meetings.
-Miami is a 5.5-point favorite in the latest Raptors vs. Heat odds from SportsLine consensus, while the over/under for total points scored is 237.5.
+Miami is a 5.5-point favorite in the latest Raptors vs. Heat odds from SportsLine consensus, while the over/under for total points scored is 235.5, down two points from the opener.
 Before making any Raptors vs. Heat picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: